qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md

 # Qubes 4 & Whonix 14: Electrumx
 Create a VM for running an Electrumx server which will connect to your `bitcoind` VM.
 The `electrumx` VM will be accessible from an Electrum Bitcoin wallet in an offline VM on the same host or remotely via a Tor onion service.
 ## What is Electrumx?
-Electrumx is the server implementation [suggested](https://electrum.org/#community) by the Electrum wallet developers.
-These are the servers that Electrum wallets connect to in lieu so they don't have to download large amounts of data.
-The vast majority of servers that an Electrum Bitcoin wallet will connect to are running this software.
+Electrumx is a server backend for the Electrum Bitcoin wallet.
+These are the servers that the lightweight Electrum wallet uses to query it's balance and transaction history.
+The vast majority of servers that an Electrum wallet will connect to are running this software.

-This guide will set up a private server which will not broadcast it's onion address.
+This guide will set up a private server which will not broadcast it's onion address or connect to any peers.
 If a user wishes to serve other peers on the network, then they will be responsible for making the needed changes to the Electrumx configuration.
 ## Why Do This?
 This will protect you from having to trust nodes ran by volunteers to provide you with vital information and services regarding your Electrum wallet and the Bitcoin stored therein.